 Rustic and unspoiled villages like the popular Garmisch Partenkirchen offer 60km of pistes split between the Classic area and a high-altitude glacier ski area on Zugspitze, Germany’s highest mountain.
 With access to high-altitude skiing on Zugspitze and varied terrain across multiple regions, Germany caters to both casual and seasoned skiers.

 Food in German resorts is hearty and comforting, featuring local classics like schnitzel, Weisswurst, and potato dumplings.
 Cosy mountain eateries and lively après-ski bars create a warm atmosphere, where you can enjoy a stein of beer.
-Expect a peaceful atmosphere away from the crowds and full of Bavarian charm
+Expect a peaceful atmosphere away from the crowds and full of Bavarian charm.

 To find out more about the best countries for skiing in Europe and North America, please call our ski experts on 0207 471 7700.